 Individual Savings Accounts or ISAs provide a tax efficient way of saving money.

-ISA funds can now be passed on to your spouse or civil partner following your death.
+ISA funds can now be passed on to your spouse or civil partner following your death by way of Additional Permitted Subscription.
 So, for example, if you pass away with ISAs worth £250,000, your spouse or civil partner will receive a one-off ISA allowance worth £250,000 in addition to their annual allowance.